 I've had a workawayer join me for an indefinite time, her name is Sofia and she is from Madeira, Portugal, she speaks Portoguese, Italian and English.
 So all you read in this profile is now "we" :-)

-For 2019, we are only looking for truly hard-working people, willing to sweat it with us (not just for a moment, but for several hours !), who are healthy down to the bone, healthy and independant characters and super-fit for work !
+For 2020, we are only looking for truly hard-working people, willing to sweat it with us (not just for a moment, but for several hours !), who are healthy down to the bone, healthy and independant characters in heart and head ... super-fit for work !

 You MUST also ENJOY living in an off-grid situation !
-There are days when we do not have enough electricity to run the fridge, and there are others when we use a few candles instead of the electric lights.
+There are days when we do not have enough electricity to run the fridge and we use torches and candles instead of the electric lights.
 Have you ever taken a (100% fossile fuel free !)
 HOT shower in candle-light ?

 It is a truly unique experience !